rodolfoap/arduino-web-zmq/README.md

 # arduino-web-zmq
-A proof of concept on how to forward REST/JSON POST request from a bash webserver to a ZeroMQ queue from a C server to the SERial port, in order to be parsed and processed on an Arduino board.
+A proof of concept on how to forward REST/JSON POST requests from a bash webserver to a ZeroMQ queue provided by a C app that converts entries to SERial port messages, in order to be parsed and processed on an Arduino board.
+Everything is decoupled, so, for example, the webserver can be replaced by Jetty or Apache without impact to the other processors.

 ![Shield view](https://github.com/rodolfoap/arduino-web-zmq/blob/master/img/design.png)